A HubPages Guide to Twitter

 We recommend making your tweets a healthy mixture of text-only posts, directly uploaded photos, interactions, shared links, and photos.

-Many Hubbers make the mistake of creating Twitter accounts just to promote Hubs.
+Many Hubbers make the mistake of creating Twitter accounts just to promote articles.
 These accounts are essentially useless and a waste of time to those who have created them.
 As blunt as this may sound, nobody is going to want to follow an account that only shares self-promotional links.

-This is not to say that you may never share links to your Hubs on Twitter.
+This is not to say that you may never share links to your articles on Twitter.
 Sharing links on Twitter can be a great way to gain new fans and readers.
 What matters is that you share links to your work amidst a high volume of other tweets that are engaging, interesting, and relevant to those who follow you.
 If more than 20% of your tweets are self-promotional (and you’re not already a famous celebrity or major brand), you might have trouble gaining trust and traction with your audience.

 Pay attention to the tweets you post that are re-tweeted and favorited.
 Post more of those and fewer of the types of tweets that tend to be ignored.
 The more you understand your audience and what is interesting to them, the more you will be able to promote your work online successfully.